The Lord of the Rings: The Rings of Power season 1: Casting backlash

 Commentators continued to discuss the backlash after the series premiered, with many calling it racist.
 In September 2022, Puerto Rican star Ismael Cruz Córdova said he had been receiving hateful messages nearly every day for two years due to his casting.
 The Lord of the Rings film actors Elijah Wood, Billy Boyd, and Dominic Monaghan released a photo of themselves wearing shirts that feature human, Hobbit, and Elf ears in different skin tones along with the phrase "You are all welcome here" in Elvish.
 Their fellow cast member Sean Astin released his own photo wearing a hat with the same design.
 Clothing featuring the design was made available for purchase, with half of all proceeds going to a charity that supports people of color.
-The Rings of Power cast also released a joint statement using the hashtag #YouAreAllWelcomeHere which denounced the racism that several of their members had faced.
+The Rings of Power cast also released a statement using the hashtag #YouAreAllWelcomeHere which denounced the racism that several of their members had faced.
 Orlando Bloom, who portrayed the Elf Legolas in Jackson's films, posted a photo of himself with Córdova which he captioned "mellon", which means "friend" in Elvish.